-- Contaminated water generated at TEPCO's Fukushima Daiichi NPS not only contains tritium but also contains Cesium 137, Strontium 90 and other radioactive materials which are seldom detected in water discharged from ordinary nuclear power stations. - Out of those radioactive materials, 62 types of nuclides that are likely to be contained in the contaminated water at certain levels in consideration of regulatory standards respectively set for those types of nuclides are purified by the use of the Advanced Liquid Processing System (ALPS) and other equipment to the extent that their concentrations become below those regulatory standards.
+- Contaminated water generated at TEPCO's Fukushima Daiichi NPS not only contains tritium but also contains Cesium 137, Strontium 90 and other radioactive materials which are seldom detected in water discharged from ordinary nuclear power stations. - The Advanced Liquid Processing System (ALPS) has the ability to remove 62 types of nuclides.
+Radioactive materials other than tritium contained in the contaminated water are purified by the use of the ALPS to the extent that their concentrations become below the regulatory standards that were set respectively by type.

-Contaminated water generated at Tokyo Electric Power Company (TEPCO)'s Fukushima Daiichi NPS contains not only tritium but also Cesium 137, Strontium 90 and other radioactive materials.
+Contaminated water generated at Tokyo Electric Power Company (TEPCO)'s Fukushima Daiichi NPS contains not only tritium but also Cesium 137, Strontium 90, Iodine 129, and other radioactive materials.
 These types of radioactive materials normally remain in nuclear fuel rods at ordinary nuclear power stations and are seldom detected in water discharged therefrom.
 (Related to p.30 of Vol. 1, "Products in Nuclear Reactors")